spectrocloud/librarium/docs/docs-content/deployment-modes/agent-mode/agent-mode.md

 The order of operations can be summarized as follows:

-1. You provide a host as well as an Operating System (OS) that will run on your host.
+1. You provide a host as well as an Operating System (OS) that will operate on your host.

 2. You install the Palette agent on your host.
-Alternatively, you may build the the Palette agent into your OS image.
+Alternatively, you may build the Palette agent into your OS image.

 3. You create a cluster profile in Palette.
 The profile contains the Kubernetes distribution, the Container Network Interface (CNI), the Container Storage Interface (CSI) as well as any other applications.